Footsteps: Starting out

 Special events such as the Crib Service and the annual Teddy Bears picnic had been extremely well attended.
 (70+ children at the Crib Service and 30+ at the picnic - up from 6 the previous year!)

-As well, our under 5s service had a core of families who had been for two or three years and felt comfortable with being in the church.
+As well, our under 5s service had a core of families who had been coming along for two or three years and felt comfortable with being in the church.

 However, apart from this, very few children had a connection with any of the local churches.
 Numbers at our informal All Age Worship services on Sundays remained low and we realised that it would still be considered too formal for many people.
 We felt it was time to look at what else we could offer.